|Lorenzo di Medici|

 That flu as it turns out, was a Coronavirus.
 In the 2 years that it spread among us it killed many millions.
 The cause of the spread was unknown but among other things, people turned to metals as a form of defense.
 They continue to work today but you probably take the brass door handle or the copper basin for granted, considering it a souvenir of a distant relative.

 Copper and Silver

-Copper is the least expensive and easiest metal to acquire.
+Copper is the least expensive and easiest health giving metal to acquire.
 It comes in many forms, brass, bronze, even sulphates which are used to spray crops like grapes.
 The organic food industry uses copper sulphate to protect plants from harmful bacteria and it also nourishes the earth where it is absorbed.

 Copper has a distinct taste so some people don’t like to use it for serving or storing food.
 Though in India it's normal to store water in copper vessels, flasks and tankards.
 Europeans like things to remain very shiny and clean because of the association with hygiene.
 Copper oxidizes when in contact with water and air and this irritates the sense of ascetics so it’s use has unfortunately reduced here.
 However we still have copper colored coins which are a remnant of the time that money was made of 98% copper.
 Money that could be exchanged without exchanging disease.

 Silver has no taste and works best in a moist environment, so it’s use in drinking vessels and plates is perfect but the cost is much higher than copper.
 Silver also oxidizes and if it doesn’t it’s because of a coating of Rhodium which acts as a barrier between the metal and the atmosphere.
 It also acts as a barrier between the metal and killing bacteria and virus’s.
 Unplated silver jewelry and other items are active protectors and these tarnish, which is why they work, They are reacting to the environment.